SGMOModeling/PyWFM/README.md

  |      -----
  |      1. the intent of this method is to retrieve information about the
  |      current time step when using the IWFM DLL to run a simulation.
- |      i.e. IWFM_Model object is instantiated with is_for_inquiry=0
+ |      i.e. IWFMModel object is instantiated with is_for_inquiry=0
  |
- |      2. if this method is called when the IWFM_Model object is
+ |      2. if this method is called when the IWFMModel object is
  |      instantiated with is_for_inquiry=1, it only returns the
  |      simulation begin date and time.
  |